Dirstac/Arcade64-EssencePatch/README.md

 The cheat reference function, if the cloned game does not have a cheat file, it will reference the cheat file of the main ROM.

-Supports game list language files.
+Supports game language files.
 The list language can be edited freely.

 NEOGEO, PGM, driver supports key combination settings.